Direct Access for Answers to Conjunctive Queries with Aggregation: Locally Annotated Databases

+Next, we extend \Cref{theorem:full-query-annotation-to-variable} beyond full \cqstars.
+In this section, we will be working with queries without self-joins.
+For simplicity, we will often mention a relation symbol to refer to the atom using this relation symbol.
+Consider the following \ACQ:

 We can solve direct access for $Q$ using direct access for the \cqstar over $U'$-annotated $\Q$-databases and the max tropical semiring.
-We can then use \cref{lemma:existential-elimination-semiring} to eliminate existential variables and reduce direct access for $Q'$ to direct access for a full \cqstar $Q_\full$.
-As we later prove in \cref{lemma:idempotent-r-annotated-existential-variable-elimination}, when the input database for $Q'$ is $U'$-annotated over the max tropical semiring, the suitable database for $Q_\full$ is $T'$-annotated for a relation symbol $T'$ of $Q_\full$.
-In our case, we obtain
+We can then eliminate existential variables as we did in \Cref{lemma:existential-elimination-semiring-Qfree} and reduce direct access for $Q'$ to direct access for the full \cqstar $\Qtpfree$.

-and a $T'$-annotated database.
-We already encountered $Q_\full$ when solving direct access for \cref{example:r-annotated-tractable-full-query-fd} using annotations.
-We have already seen that we can use \cref{theorem:full-query-annotation-to-variable} to deduce that the annotation, and also the value of $\aggmax$, can be incorporated in any position in the order, without affecting tractability.